DFC302/statusparser/README.md

 **No error mode** \
 Note: Suppress all errors \
-Note: If you want errors written to a file still, you will need to use --errorfile. \
+Note: If you want errors written to a file you will need to use --errorfile [filename] \
 Usage: python3 statusparser -f [List of URLs file] --noerrors

 **StatusCode** \